art & discursive practice

-Project Lot is a series of installations by artists Jen Brown, Leah Gipson and Eve Sanford.
+Project Lot was a series of installations by artists Jen Brown, Leah Gipson and Eve Sanford.
 The installations occupy vacant lots to initiate conversation about the potential of unoccupied space.
 Project Lot involves the installation of a structure, which evolves as people contribute written words, messages, and questions.
 The piece becomes a part of an ongoing dialogue on the politics of space in surrounding communities.

 Project Lot #1: Bronzeville

 47th Street and King Drive

 Project Lot #2: South Shore